skovaka/UNCALLED/README.md

 > python setup.py install
 ```

-UNCALLED for ReadUntil sequenecing requires the [ONT ReadUntil API](https://github.com/nanoporetech/read_until_api), which is provided as a submodule but must be installed separately into the MinKNOW environment.
-UNCALLED must also be installed into the MinKNOW environment alongside the ReadUntil API for ReadUntil sequencing (see Real-Time ReadUntil below).

 Most dependecies included via submodules, so be sure to clone with `git --recursive`

+UNCALLED for ReadUntil sequenecing requires the [ONT ReadUntil API](https://github.com/nanoporetech/read_until_api), which is provided as a submodule in [submods/read_until_api](submods/read_until_api).
+This must be installed in the same python environment as UNCALLED.

 UNCALLED must be installed into a python environment.
 To install without root privileges use the `--user` or `--prefix=<local-dir>` flag when installing, or use a tool such as [virtualenv](https://virtualenv.pypa.io) or [anaconda](https://www.anaconda.com).

-Requires python-dev >= 3.7.4, numpy >= 1.17.4, and GCC >= 4.8.1
+Requires python >= 3.6, numpy>=1.12.0, pybind11 >= 2.5.0, and GCC >= 4.8.1 (note: python modules will be automatically installed by setup.py)

-[HDF5](https://www.hdfgroup.org/downloads/hdf5/) must be installed.
-Libraries and headers should be in system paths (ie `$LD_LIBRARY_PATH` and `$CPATH` respectively), or specified by running `python setup.py build_ext --library-dirs <hdf5-location>/lib --include-dirs <hdf5-location>/include` prior to installation.

 We recommend running on a Linux machine.
 UNCALLED has been successfully installed and run on Mac computers, but real-time ReadUntil has not been tested on a Mac.
 Installing UNCALLED has not been attempted on Windows.